 Laminate flooring brings the beauty of a natural wood floor and the easy maintenance of a resilient floor together so you can have the style you want and the carefree maintenance you need.
-While laminate flooring is remarkably durable, there is of course no such thing as an indestructible flooring material.

 Yes.
 Space age technology and finishes are used in the manufacturing.
 Laminates consist of a plastic surface that has been adhered to a dense wood core and a synthetic backing material.
 The construction is designed to stand up to the daily wear and tear of your busy home.